wacncontent/CustomizeTool/removeCommentOutput2/articles/stream-analytics/stream-analytics-stream-analytics-query-patterns.md

     	TumblingWindow(second, 10)

 **Explanation**:
-Use a CAST statement on the Weight field to specify its type (see the list of supported Data Types [here](https://msdn.microsoft.com/library/azure/dn835065.aspx)).
+Use a CAST statement on the Weight field to specify its type (see the list of supported Data Types [here](https://msdn.microsoft.com/zh-cn/library/azure/dn835065.aspx)).

-## Using Like/Not like to do pattern matching ##
+## Query example: Using Like/Not like to do pattern matching ##
 **Description**: Check that a field value on the event matches a certain pattern e.g. Return license plates that start with A and end with 9